infinitiessoft/skyport/README.md

 # skyport

-Skyport is an open source Java application that enables user to use [Openstack Nova 2.0 API](http://developer.openstack.org/api-ref-compute-v2.html) to manage their multicloud environment.
+Skyport is an open source Java application that enables user to use [Openstack Nova 2.0 API](http://developer.openstack.org/api-ref-compute-v2.html) to manage multicloud environment.

 #Table of contents